-While correcting misinformation is an important step in the journey, it cannot be the only way forward.
+While correcting misinformation is an important step in the journey towards addressing vaccine hesitancy, it cannot be the only way forward.

 Science seems to demonstrate that a multi-faceted, individualised and contextualised approach is the best way to make an impact against the anti-vaccination movement.

-With most parents getting their health information online, it’s critical we arm ourselves with best-practice techniques so that, when opportunity arises, we can help to make a difference.
+With most parents getting their health information online, it’s critical you assess your writing to arm yourself with best-practice techniques so that, when an opportunity arises, you can help to make a difference.

 About the MMR vaccine controversy